alphagov/govuk-import-export-prototype/answer/temporary-storage-delay-paying-import-duty.markdown

 ---
 You usually pay import duty and import VAT when you import goods from outside the European Union (EU) or European Economic Area (EEA).

-But you can delay payment if you put the goods into an approved Temporary Storage facility (sometimes called ‘transit sheds’).
+You can delay payment if you put the goods into an approved Temporary Storage facility (sometimes called ‘transit sheds’).

 Temporary Storage lets you delay payment for: